sim31/frapps/concepts/apps/of2/README.md

 ### No need for hard rules about how many submissions from the breakout room is needed
 Another pain-point in the current version is the requirement for number of onchain breakout room result submissions.
 It quite regularly results in [council](../of1/OP_Fractal_Intent_V2.pdf) having to pass [proposals](https://snapshot.org/#/optimismfractal.eth) to distribute Respect for rooms which haven't made enough onchain submissions.

 The number of required submissions is quite arbitrary, as not reaching this number does not mean that there's no consensus.
-The fact that all council proposals to distribute Respect for rooms that didn't have enough submissions proves that there's often consensus in about breakout room results even when there are not enough submissions.
+The fact that pretty much all council proposals to distribute Respect for rooms that didn't have enough submissions pass, proves that there's often consensus about breakout room results even when there are not enough submissions.
 But of course we still need security mechanisms to prevent attackers from getting Respect.

 Respect distribution should be controlled by a fractal.
 So consensus of a fractal is more important than consensus of an individual breakout room.
 So if fractal has consensus that a breakout room should get awarded with Respect, it should be so.